Learn more about our Advertising Disclosure

 • Birmingham is considered to be less safe than Winston-Salem with a score of 38.36 vs Winston-Salem’s 67.33.

-• Air quality in Birmingham is good, and in Winston-Salem it's good.
+• Air quality in Birmingham is Good, and in Winston-Salem it’s Good.

 • State licensing: To guarantee the safety and reliability of local moving services in Alabama, it is essential for moving companies to possess a registration number issued by the Alabama Public Service Commission (APSC).
 Trust your move to registered professionals for a secure and dependable experience.
-Double-check that the moving company is properly licensed before you hire them.
+Make sure the moving company you use has a license before hiring.

 • State regulator: You can check the status of a Alabama moving license through the state’s public utilities commission.